lukchojnicki/linux-dash/README.md

 <p>
   Added basic auth functionality.
-Use --username and --password as parameters (nodejs version).
+Use --user and --pass as parameters (nodejs version).
 </p>

 <hr />